wwevo/7dtd-chrani-server/README.md

 I've started to refactor the hell out of the code to make it unit-testable. not there yet, but it's getting there.
 I have also started on getting the functions out of the loop, to allow for dynamic loading of required / desired functions -> this is almost done.
 I need a more elegant way though

+since I am currently, effectively alone on this project, I have to work on all fronts at once. only way for me to do it without losing interest altogether :)